engisalor/sketch-grammar-explorer/README.md

 ## Making API calls

-To get started using example calls, run `config.examples()` to generate basic input files in `calls/`.
+To get started using example calls, run `config.examples()` to generate basic input files in the current working directory.
 Then run `Call()` with a path to an input file.
 Retrieved API data is stored in a folder of the same name.

 ``` python
 import sge